LiamJCates/Programming-Notes/ObjectOrientedDesign/UML/Overview.md

 UML communicates and documents class structures, objects, and interactions of object-oriented applications and systems.

+UML uses symbols that show how all the classes and objects fit together in your application, and it shows how they interact and collaborate.

 This process creates a share vocabulary between developers, customers, and managers without unnecessary detail.

 The result of modeling with UML is a graphical model that offers different views of a system in the form of various diagrams.